 With such a prestigious history, you would perhaps be surprised to note that since the ski champ, the château has stood empty.

-The De Pra family has tried to find a buyer, but perhaps the whopping €21 million price tag put off more than a few?!
+The De Pra family has tried to find a buyer, but perhaps the whopping €21 million price tag (reduced at some point to just 12 mill) put off more than a few, particularly considering the amount of work, renovation and upkeep necessary!

 Although the asking price was slashed to a mere 12 mil, the château still would not sell.